datdotorg/datdot-research/spec/v0.1.4-datdot_architecture_optiimization~2022.09.11_2022.XX.XX/README.md

 <!-- * **=> [next spec](#)** -->

 ## `@todo`
-* [x] include details from previous spec (v0.1.1) in this version
+* [x] include details from previous spec (v0.1.3) in this version
-  * [x] set architecture based on `CONCEPTS` folder evaluation and content of this file
-* [x] merge/mark architecture process
-* [x] cleanup the README and move all content in here to the modules it belongs to
-  * [x] consolidate RESEARCH
 * [ ] update readme architecture summary
 * [ ] create local table of content by updating the one below to lini each architecture section in readme
 * [ ] add links to more details about each architecture section
 * [ ] add per research file todos
 * [ ] write multiple pages with tests!
 * [ ] name the local repo with the localhost servers to test against!
 * [ ] ask ppl with windows and macOS to try it out
 * [ ] test SAFARI:
   * [ ] no BroadcastChannel?
   * [ ] no SharedWorker?
+* [ ] move remaining todos to next spec version

 ## ARCHITECTURE - TABLE OF CONTENT
 // @TODO: update this table of content